Home | Overview | Background | Assessment Method | Assessment Tool | Download | Link

 2) The assessment system should be as simple as possible.

-3) The system should be applicable to buildings in a wide range of applications.
+3) The system should be applicable to buildings in a wide range of building types.

 4) The system should take into consideration issues and problems peculiar to Japan and Asia.